Skip to content

 Helps maximize production rates, protect the reservoir, and simplify completion — even in depleted zones or challenging formations.

-12 Critical Questions to Ask Before You Select MPD over Conventional Method
+12 Critical Questions to Ask Before Choosing Managed Pressure Drilling Instead of Conventional Drilling

 Written by Snorre Lutnes